 A total of 105 people including 33 external stakeholders and 72 internal stakeholders had a voice in the Great Start process.
 Upon completion, we had a well-defined purpose including values and mission and an understanding of current strategy including lines of business and success measures.
 Altogether, we answered the answered the question of what are we doing now.

 Great Ideas

 What could we do next?

-Quote
+Vision is the art of seeing the invisible – Jonathan Swift